- MN DNR Boating Regulations and Boating Guide

 Inflatable life jackets are a convenient and comfortable option for adults.

-2018 stats: 14 boating-related deaths statewide; a life jacket was not worn in 13 of those cases.
+2019 stats: 10 recreational boating-related fatalities statewide; a life jacket was not worn in any of these incidents.

 Taking time to prepare now will help ensure a safer and more enjoyable boating season.